 The team can easily see the status of each task in the workflow.
-Workflow makes it easy to see the flow of work in the organization as well as what work remains.
+Workflows make it easy to see the flow of work in the organization, as well as what work remains.
 Confluence tasks only support a binary workflow: open or closed.
 JIRA allows much more insight throughout a task’s life cycle.

 Classify different kinds of work

 Projects often have multiple types of work.
 JIRA allows flexible issue configuration to closely mirror a team’s process.
-For example, software teams likely have user stories, blogs, feature requests and more.
-Marketing teams have campaigns, case studies, and events.
+For example, software teams likely have user stories, blogs, feature requests, and more.
 JIRA allows you to closely model and track the different types of work your organization accomplishes.